 The thing about big deer is, there's almost always someone who is familiar with the animal while it's alive.
 That was the case with this big mule deer from Big Piney, Wyoming.

-And the man who shot it might have gotten away with it, but his ego to display it was apparently too big.
-Another hunter who photographed the buck well after the season was over spotted the mount at a wildlife expo in Salt Lake City and alerted authorities.
+And the dumb poacher who shot it might have gotten away with it, but his ego to display it was apparently too big.
+Another hunter who photographed the buck well after the season was over spotted the mount at a deer hunting and wildlife expo in Salt Lake City and alerted authorities.

 Oops.
-The man, Nathan Strong, got 10 days in jail and over $19,000 in restitution and fines for his crime.
+The man, Nathan Strong, got 10 days of jail time and was hit with over $19,000 in restitution and fines for his crime.

 This was a plan that was destined to fail.
 A North Carolina man, Nick Davis, claimed to have arrowed a buck that shattered North Carolina's non-typical whitetail record by almost 30 inches.
 But there was something fishy about the photos of the buck that everyone immediately noticed.
 The body seemed way too small for the set of antlers the animal was carrying.